cabforum/servercert/docs/BR.md

    The Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name contained in the entry MUST be in the "preferred name syntax", as specified in RFC 5280.
 Namely, entries MUST NOT contain underscore characters ("_").

-   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of a Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-reserved LDH Labels.
+   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-reserved LDH Labels.

 2. `iPAddress`: The entry MUST contain an IPv4 or IPv6 address that the CA has validated in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
 The entry MUST NOT contain a Reserved IP Address.